 When my skin has become acclimated to a retinoid, I will apply the retinoid and follow with a hydrating/gentle serum.
 I recently found some very effective inexpensive retinols that work really well for my sensitive skin: The Ordinary Granactive Retinoid 2% Emulsion and The Inkey List Retinol Serum.
 At the drugstore, you can find Olay’s Retinol 24 collection.
 I am loving Olay Regenerist Retinol 24 Night Serum, although I can’t use it more than every other night due to its potency.
 It really makes a difference in skin tone and texture!

-NOTE: If your skin is sensitive, you can apply a retinoid after your serum and/or moisturizer in order to minimize sensitivity.
+NOTE: Avoid using additional retinoids, acids, vitamin C, and other strong actives in the same routine as retinoids.
+If your skin is sensitive, you can apply a retinoid after your serum and/or moisturizer in order to minimize sensitivity.
 The other products applied prior will somewhat dilute the retinoid and make it slightly gentler on the skin.
 Also note that its potency will be diminished, but you need to do what works best for your skin.

 If you want to skip the retinoids all together, but still see anti-aging benefits, you can take the route of bakuchiol, which is a plant-based retinol alternative.
 I am very impressed with the results I’ve seen from The Inkey List Bakuchiol Moisturizer.

 A sheet mask is typically drenched in super-charged essences for extra hydration.
 They can be applied after your treatment steps since the essence from most sheet masks can be left on your skin after the mask itself is removed.
 This way the residual essence will seal in all of the actives that you previously applied.